etherealm13/Beginning-Works/README.md

 3) Tic Tac Toe - Simple implementation of Tic Tac Toe game for two players.

 4) HTML sample - A responsive sample of a product page designed using HTML and CSS.
 Screenshot has also been provided.

+5) JS Single Page Quiz - A single page implementation of mcq quiz using JS and jQuery.
+Results Graph is created and displayed using Google Charts.
+Screenshot has been provided.